All Episodes

 He knows he's basically got an ally.

-It was the joint declaration by the Russian Federation and the United States of America, December 4th, 2009, confirmed their commitment.
+It was the joint declaration by the Russian Federation and the United States of America December 4th, 2009, confirmed their commitment.

 You want me to read it?

-Number one, the Russian Federation, the United Kingdom of Great Britain, Northern Ireland, the United States of America reaffirm their commitment to Ukraine in accordance with the principles of the final act of the Conference on Security and Cooperation in Europe to respect the independence and sovereignty and the existing borders of Ukraine.
+Number one, the Russian Federation, the United Kingdom of Great Britain, Northern Ireland, the United States of America reaffirmed their commitment to Ukraine in accordance with the principles of the final act of the Conference on Security and Cooperation in Europe to respect the independence and sovereignty and the existing borders of Ukraine.

-And that none of their weapons will ever be used against Ukraine except in self-defense or otherwise in accordance with the Charter of the United Nations.
+except in self-defense or otherwise, in accordance with the Charter of the United Nations.

 thus to secure advantages of any kind.

-John Major, United Kingdom, William J. Clinton, United States.
+John Major, United Kingdom, William J. Clinton, United States, Leonid D. Kuchma for Ukraine.

 That's the original.